Penal Code 314 PC - Indecent Exposure Law in California

 Indecent exposure does not include accidental nudity or nudity while believing you are alone.
 It also does not include exposing your underwear or a woman's breast, as indecent exposure only involves genitalia.

-Indecent exposure is a misdemeanor for a first conviction, but it has other more severe and potentially devastating ramifications if you are convicted.
+Indecent exposure, a misdemeanor for a first conviction, carries with it severe and potentially life-altering consequences if you are convicted.
+The weight of these potential ramifications should not be underestimated.

 For example, suppose you are convicted of a second indecent exposure case.
 In that case, you could face aggravated felony charges that carry up to three years in state prison.